 - Public speaking opportunities, including Debate Club

-- iPad tablets provided in Grade 1–7 to support the learning experience and to ensure a healthy relationship with technology
+- Students are provided with iPad tablets in Grade 1–7 to support the learning experience and to ensure a healthy relationship with technology

 - Technology is intentionally introduced with digital literacy and the impact of screen time on young children in mind

-- Starting in Grade 3, girls go on annual outdoor education trips to challenge themselves, connect with nature, and learn about sustainability and environmental stewardship
+- Starting in Grade 3, girls challenge themselves, connect with nature, and learn about sustainability and environmental stewardship on annual Outdoor Education trips.

 - Daily physical education and unstructured outdoor playtime